Adult acne - causes and tips to reduce the problem

 Hormonal changes

 Hormones play a big role in acne.
-When the levels of androgens (sex hormones) such as testosterone fluctuate, it can cause the sebaceous glands to produce more oil.
-In women, hormonal changes linked to the menstrual cycle, pregnancy or menopause can affect the skin.
-The disease polycystic ovary syndrome (PCOS) can also lead to acne in adult women.
+When levels of androgens (sex hormones) such as testosterone fluctuate, it can cause the sebaceous glands to produce more oil.
+In women, hormonal changes related to the menstrual cycle, pregnancy, or menopause can affect the skin.
+The condition polycystic ovary syndrome (PCOS) can also lead to acne in adult women.

 Stress and psychological factors

-Stress can make acne worse by increasing the production of cortisol, a stress hormone that makes the sebaceous glands work harder.
-Several studies show that there is a clear connection between high stress levels and more acne.
+Stress can make acne worse by increasing the production of cortisol, a stress hormone that causes the sebaceous glands to work harder.
+Several studies show that there is a clear link between high stress levels and more acne.

 Environmental pollution

-Pollutants in the air, such as particles and chemicals, can affect the skin by clogging pores and causing inflammation.
-Exposure to exhaust fumes and other pollutants in the air has been linked to more skin problems, including acne.
-Cities and industrial areas contribute to our exposure to such pollution.
+Airborne pollutants, such as particulate matter and chemicals, can affect the skin by clogging pores and causing inflammation.
+Exposure to exhaust fumes and other pollutants in the air has been linked to increased skin problems, including acne.
+Cities and industrial areas contribute to our increased exposure to such pollutants.

 Diet and lifestyle

-We are exposed to chemicals in everyday products such as plastics, make-up and cleaning agents that can disrupt the body's hormones.
-These substances can affect our hormonal system and contribute to skin problems such as acne.
+We are exposed to chemicals in everyday products like plastics, makeup, and cleaning products that can disrupt our body's hormones.
+These substances can affect our endocrine system and contribute to skin problems like acne.

 Genetic factors

-Heredity also plays a role in the risk of getting acne.
-If one or both parents have had acne, the risk is greater that the children will also get it.
-Genes can affect the size and activity of the sebaceous glands as well as the skin's ability to deal with inflammation.
+Heredity also plays a role in the risk of developing acne.
+If one or both parents have had acne, the risk of their children developing it is higher.
+Genes can affect the size and activity of the sebaceous glands, as well as the skin's ability to handle inflammation.

 The latest research on adult acne

-Research in skin diseases gives us a better understanding of why adult acne occurs:
+Research into skin diseases gives us a better understanding of why adult acne occurs:

-The role of inflammation: Studies show that acne is not only caused by clogged pores but is also an inflammatory disease.
-Long-term, low-level inflammation can contribute to the development of acne in adults.
+The role of inflammation: Studies show that acne is not just caused by clogged pores but is also an inflammatory disease.
+Long-term, low-grade inflammation can contribute to the development of acne in adults.

-The skin's microbiome: Researchers have highlighted how important it is to have a good balance in the skin's bacterial flora, the microbiome.
-An imbalance in the skin's bacteria, especially if the bacterium Cutibacterium acnes grows too much, can be a contributing factor.
+Skin microbiome: Researchers have highlighted the importance of maintaining a healthy balance in the skin's microbiome.
+An imbalance in skin bacteria, especially if the bacteria Cutibacterium acnes grows too much, can be a contributing factor.

 Hormonal treatment: New treatments focus on hormones, especially in women with hormone-related acne.
 Drugs that block androgens have been shown to reduce acne breakouts.